katcipis/sophia/notes/programming-hard.md

 hundreds of thousands of years of coping at smallscales, projecting our beliefs on our perceptions, etc.

-Even what we call “modern thinking” was a series ofinventions.
+Even what we call “modern thinking” was a series of inventions.
-“Normal thinking” for us is “rememberingand recalling” for short term concerns, often in the formof proverbs, stories, and simple rules and rituals.
+“Normal thinking” for us is “rememberingand recalling” for short term concerns, often in the form of proverbs, stories, and simple rules and rituals.

-As newways to think were gradually invented they had to coexist in human minds more like new tools on old mindsrather than to create brand-new greatly improved minds.
+As new ways to think were gradually invented they had to coexist in human minds more like new tools on old minds rather than to create brand-new greatly improved minds.
 ```

 Thinking about systems in abstract ways is very challenging for
 humans in general.
 This doesn't change very fast, since it is tied to
 thousands of years of evolution, and we are not even close to properly